ethereum/hive/simulators/lean/README.md

 This simulator contains the initial Rust-based Hive coverage for lean clients.

-Today it runs an RPC compatibility suite that:
+Today it runs RPC compatibility, sync, and client interop suites.
+The RPC compatibility coverage:

 - launches each selected `lean` client,
 - checks the shared Lean HTTP endpoints on fresh nodes, and
 - uses the `lean-spec-client` helper to drive post-genesis justification/finalization cases for the shared RPC endpoints.

+The `client-interop` suite runs every selected client against every other selected client in both three-node 2:1 topologies, using one shared genesis per run and asserting that all three nodes finalize past genesis at the same slot.

 The helper-backed post-genesis cases are part of the default suite.
 The LeanSpec helper image generates and caches a small fixed set of validator keys